Installation of multi prints in pink, black, and metallics.

 Fiber student artwork installation hanging from ceiling

-MFA Fiber & Material Studies Program Brochure
+MFA in Studio, Fiber & Material Studies Program Brochure